-Hornyhead chubs are stout bodied with a terete body form.
-Three characters set them apart from the creek chub.
-A barbel is present at the posterior end of the mandible.
+Stout bodied with a terete body form.
+Three features set them apart from the Creek Chub.
+A barbel is present at the posterior end of the jaw.
 The scales are large, with 38 to 48 in the complete lateral line.
 The anal fin has 7 rays.
 Body color is coppery on the back and upper sides, shading to silvery on the sides, and whitish-yellow on the belly.
 Breeding males have a distinctive carmine-colored patch behind each eye, orange-colored dorsal and anal fins, and the head has a pinkish-bluish wash with prominent white tubercles.
 Young fish have reddish-colored caudal fins, a distinct lateral band, and a caudal fin spot.
 These characteristics fade in adulthood.
-Scales along the back and upper sides may look cross hatched.
+Scales along the back and upper sides may look cross-hatched.
 Hornyhead Chubs have a large, slightly oblique, and terminal mouth.
 Hooked pharyngeal teeth on broad arches are arranged in a 1, 4-4, 1 formula.
 The dorsal fin, inserted slightly behind the pelvic fin, has 8 rays, while pectoral fins have 14 to 16, and pelvic fins have 8 rays.